stone-payments/affiliation-web-components/README.md

 ### Components

-the currently available components and their docs are:
+The currently available components and their docs are:

 ### Technologies